 Team Arkema Lalou Multi

 Under the aegis of Lalou Roucayrol, Team Arkema Lalou Multi combines a passion for sailing, innovation, and a quest for performance.
 The team spirit that inspires the skipper is also one of sharing.
-Indeed, Lalou is passing on all his expertise to Quentin Vlamynck, boat captain on the Multi50, and to Raphaël Lutard, skipper of the Mini 6.50.
+Indeed, Lalou is passing on all his expertise to Quentin Vlamynck, skipper of the future trimaran Arkema 4, and to Raphaël Lutard, skipper of the Mini 6.50 Arkema 3.

 Lalou Roucayrol, passionate about the sea